nodrogluap/OpenDBA/README.md

 ![Dynamic Time Warping alignment of two virus signals](docs/rhinoA_two_sample_dtw.png)

-The second sequence is considerably longer (and has more real underlying information at the end), but in our implementation these extra value are ignored in the consensus building, as the DBA algorithm by definition reults in a sequence the length of the medoid (in our case, the 3rd sequence).
-If we did not ignore the extra information in the longer sequence, the DTW would start doing ugly stuff, like deciding to not align the sequences at all and find the lowest cost by just going on the very edge of the cost matrix, like so:
+The second sequence is considerably longer (and has more real underlying information at the end), but in our implementation these extra value are ignored in the consensus building, as the DBA algorithm by definition results in a sequence the length of the medoid (in our case, the 3rd sequence).
+If we did not ignore the extra information in the longer sequence, the DTW would start doing ugly stuff, like deciding to not align the sequences at all and find the lowest cost by just going on the very edge of the cost matrix, a so-called "pathological alignment":

 ![DTW alignment with open end but longer sequence than centroid causing ugly DTW cost matrix edge travesal](docs/rhinoA_dtw_2_signals_one_with_more_info_but_open_end_data_not_ignored.png)